 “My wife Annie and I have met and spoken with Beto and we share his concern for the direction things are headed,” Nelson stated.
 “Beto embodies what is special about Texas, an energy and an integrity that is completely genuine.”

-Though it's being reported that this will be Nelson's "first-ever free, public performance on behalf of a political candidate," that's not quite true.
+Though it's been reported that this was Nelson's "first-ever free, public performance on behalf of a political candidate," that's not quite true.
 Nelson has played for numerous candidates over the years, including Dennis Kucinich and pro-hemp Kentucky gubernatorial candidate Gatewood Galbraith.

 Some of Nelson's more conservative fans are not thrilled about the singer's endorsement of the left-leaning O'Rourke.
 "If that's true I'm done after 45 years with the Red Headed Stranger," Ralph Brown commented on Nelson's Facebook page.
 "Willie, that smoke has finally got you!!"